Share this Post

 The following policy paper analyzes and evaluates Tel Aviv’s current shortcomings and challenges with respect to urban transportation as well as the national and municipal programs that have been initiated to tackle these issues.
 Based on interviews with officials of the Tel Aviv Municipality, academic experts as well as representatives of NGOs and companies that deal with the issue area of urban transportation, the paper concludes that Tel Aviv’s scope of policy design is restricted by national legislation favoring private transportation.
 Furthermore, there is an apparent lack of a comprehensive and sufficiently ambitious strategy to foster sustainable mobility and to restrict private transportation where necessary.

 As a result, the paper argues that Tel Aviv enjoys favorable conditions to drastically transform its transportation sector in a way that shall rely on more ecologically, socially, and economically viable forms of urban mobility.
-Recommendations for this transition are given based on international best practices as well as scientific findings and with special attention to measures that are financially most feasible to implement.
+Recommendations for this transition are based on international best practices as well as scientific findings and with special attention to measures that are financially most feasible to implement.

 Based on the analysis, the following recommendations are derived: